4 min. to read.

 I’ve been there.
 Maybe you have, too?

-In our relationship with others this leads to judgement, alienation, and exclusion.
+Measuring each statement or action in this way leads to judgement, alienation, and exclusion.
 In our relationships with our selves it leads to shame.
 In our relationship with God, it leads to separation and fear.

 In the end, Jesus forgave and reinstated Peter, releasing him from his shame, and helping him emerge from a life of denial.
 Jesus can do the same for us.